-Risk Management
+Risk Finance

-Risk-related costs include legal liability claims, property losses, costs incurred due to workplace injuries, employee healthcare, and unemployment compensation.
-These costs are managed by central departments, such as Law and Human Resources, in addition to individual operating departments.
-The Office of Budget Management works to maximize the effectiveness of these intradepartmental efforts by reviewing cost trends, assisting in improvements, and implementing the City's risk financing strategy.
+The City's risk-related costs related to legal liability claims, property losses, workplace injuries, and employee health care are managed by central departments, such as Law and Human Resource, in addition to individual operating departments.
+The Office of Budget Management's Risk Finance unit works to maximize the effectiveness of these departmental efforts by reviewing cost trends, assisting in improvements, and implementing the City's risk financing strategy.